jshmnrd/jshmnrd.ca/content/blog/blogroll.md

 This is my [blogroll](https://indieweb.org/blogroll), a collection of the blogs I read regularly.

 I recommend using [Mire](https://mire.meadow.cafe), as it's a nice minimal reader.
 You can check out my [blogroll there](https://mire.meadow.cafe/u/jshmnrd/blogroll) too.
+Here's an <a href="https://pub.jshmnrd.ca/w/share/0001-blogroll.opml" target="_blank">OPML download</a> as well.

 <p class="br-h2">Aditya Telange</p>
 <p>